-There will be daily demonstrations consisting of a forty-minute instruction period in which the instructor teaches typing by the "high frequency word pattern method" to a beginning class of regular high school pupils.
+There will be daily demonstrations consisting of a forty-minute infrequency word pattern method" to a beginning class of regular high school pupils.
 Students who take this course will observe these daily demonstrations and will then attend the lecture periods which follow.
 Six times a week.
 Credit, three semester hours each term.